Comparing Bootcamps vs. Degrees

 • What is your budget?

-Is a computer science degree better than a bootcamp?
+Is a computer science degree better than a coding bootcamp?

 Coding bootcamps and degrees both offer potential pros and cons.
 Your choice should depend on your personal interests, career goals, and life circumstances.
 Generally, earning a degree can help you qualify for the best job opportunities.

-Should I go to coding bootcamp instead of college?
+Should I go to a coding bootcamp or get a degree?

 Choosing a coding bootcamp or degree depends on your career goals, previous education and experience, and personal priorities.
 If you want to pursue a coding job as quickly as possible, consider a bootcamp.